 Purebreds can be very expensive, and scammers know that.
 They count on people’s desire to save money when buying stuff, and therefore, they’re trying to sell you purebred pets at absurdly low prices.
 To reserve the pet before someone else snags it, they ask for a deposit via Cash App.

 You see where this is going.
-You lose the deposit, and you never get to even pet the damn dog.
+You lose the deposit, and you never get even to pet the dog.

 What’s the bottom line here?
 Go to your local shelter and adopt a dog.
 Easy, peasy.

 6. Romance Scam